The University of Mississippi – DEPARTMENT OF PSYCHOLOGY – FACULTY RESEARCH

 Dr. Lair’s research examines how feelings and ways of thinking interact to influence a variety of social-cognitive topics, such as likelihood to stereotype others, evaluating political candidates, making moral judgments, evaluations of the self, and visual attention.

 Danielle J. Maack, Ph.D.
-University of Wyoming – Assistant Professor
+University of Wyoming – Associate Professor

 Dr. Maack’s research interest broadly speaking are related to individual differences related to psychopathology (see her lab website).
 More specifically, she is interested in the emotion of disgust and how this impacts psychopathology, emotophobia (specific phobia of vomiting) and how individual differences in such variable may manifest and change across pregnancy.

 Mervin R. Matthew, Ph.D.
-Indiana University – Instructional Assistant Professor
+Indiana University – Instructional Associate Professor

 Dr. Matthew’s research interests combine cognitive, social and evolutionary psychology, focusing on how our social identities affect the process by which we make decisions.